linux-application-whitelisting/fapolicyd-performance/README.md

 #### Description

 It runs one-binary binary with "strace -T" and it filters out everything but "execve". "one-binary" is runner which is forking itself for x times and executng "/bin/true".
 This scenario is supposed to be comparing runs with and without fapolicyd.
-That should be theoretically the best optimized usecase in favor of fapolicyd.
+This approach should theoretically be the best optimized usecase in favor of fapolicyd.
 It is so because fapolicyd has "/bin/true" in cache.

 In this case we are trying to measure how much time "execve" takes.